vippsas/vipps-login-api/vipps-login-api-faq.md

 # Frequently asked questions

 Here are the Login API Frequently Asked Questions (FAQ).
-See the [Vipps Login API](api-guide/README.md) for all the technical details.
+See the [Login API](api-guide/README.md) for all the technical details.

 For more common Vipps questions, see: